-Although iodine is not generally considered an allergen, some people are hypersensitive and may be considered to have an iodine "allergy."
+Iodine is not usually considered to be an allergen, but some people are hypersensitive to it, and they may be considered to have an iodine allergy.

 Symptoms of anaphylaxis include:

 - heart palpitations

 - hives (along with other symptoms)